 TUI is not a novelty as one can think looking at the technology behind the current smartphones.
 The concept, closely tied to Augmented Reality and Ubiquitous Computing, has been around since the early 90’s when Hiroshi Ishii began studying it in his lab at MIT.
 As stated by Ishii (2008), the key idea of TUI is to give physical form to digital elements, performing as both representation and control in order to make the digital directly and easily accessible to human perception (p.
 34).

 The main focus of this paper is the technology employed by tablets to create tangible environments.
 There are two ways that tablets can explore it: using tracking instruments built-in the devices and the multi-touch screen.
-The first take advantages of accelerometers, digital compasses and GPS allowing users to manually interact with devices by shaking, tilting and flicking in order to manipulate digital data.
+The first take advantages of accelerometers, digital compasses, and GPS allowing users to manually interact with devices by shaking, tilting and flicking in order to manipulate digital data.
 As suggested by Shaer and Hornecker, the ideas are explored by Embodied User Interface field (p.16).

-The second way that tablets are exploring tangible interactions is employing the concepts presents in the field of Tangible Tabletop Interaction, specially one that users can use the fingers of both hands to manipulate virtual data on a flat screen, or what we now call multi-touch surfaces.
+The second way that tablets are exploring tangible interactions is employing the concepts presents in the field of Tangible Tabletop Interaction, especially one that users can use the fingers of both hands to manipulate virtual data on a flat screen, or what we now call multi-touch surfaces.
 These systems generally consist of a display that functions as output screen while at the same time utilizes touch input.
 That is, the object shown on the screen is at the same time the representation and the controller of the digital content.
 According to Shaer and Hornecker, one of the core properties explored is the space-multiplexing allowing the simultaneous and independent action in the digital object; in opposed to the idea of time-multiplexing, where the user has just one point of input and has to repeatedly select and deselect object and function (p.
 47).
 Using both hands provides more than just a time saving, it also “can impact performance at the cognitive level by changing how users think about a task”, as suggested by Hinckly et al. (cited by Shaer and Hornecker, 2010. p.
 70).

-Since wider use of the multi-touch interface is still very recent, it still lacks fundamental standards and at the same time that offers new opportunities for designers and software developers (Luderschmidt, 2010. p.1).
-Accordingly, it was, and still is, an object of conjecture in science fiction.
+Since the widespread use of the multi-touch interface is still very recent, it still lacks fundamental standards and at the same time that offers new opportunities for designers and software developers (Luderschmidt, 2010. p.1).
+Accordingly, it was and still is, an object of conjecture in science fiction.
 A memorable scene from the movie Minority Report (2002) shows Tom Cruise’s character using physical gestures to collect, select and manipulate multimedia data on a large screen.
 The TV show Three Rivers (2009) used similar technology in the medical field.
-In the real world, scholars and communities interested in this theme are proposing a new paradigm for human machine interaction by going beyond the Window, Icon, Menu and Pointer (WIMP) interface created by Xerox in the 70’s and adopted as a standard by the main software manufactures in the 80’s (Hiroshi Ishii, 2008. p.32).
+In the real world, scholars and communities interested in this theme are proposing a new paradigm for human-machine interaction by going beyond the Window, Icon, Menu and Pointer (WIMP) interface created by Xerox in the 70’s and adopted as a standard by the main software manufactures in the 80’s (Hiroshi Ishii, 2008. p.32).

 For Bolter and Grusin (2000) remediation is a process of representation of one medium in another.
 They claim that whenever a new medium emerges, it tries to reform or refashion not only the content belonging to its predecessors but also the entire previous media (p.45).
 For Bolter and Grusin, this is the main characteristic of the new digital media.

 The genealogy of the media made by Bolter and Grusin reveals the dual logic of the remediation concept: immediacy and hypermediacy.
 The end goal of each is the same: pass the limits of representation and achieve an authentic experience of the real.
-Hypermediacy attempts to reproduce and multiply mediation to create a feeling of fullness; immediacy strives to erase the media it self (p.53).
+Hypermediacy attempts to reproduce and multiply mediation to create a feeling of fullness; immediacy strives to erase the media itself (p.53).
 That is to say that digital media uses hypermediacy to remediate previous media in a digital space with the intention to reform or refashion it.
 At the same time, digital media pursues transparency, seeking to achieve the authenticity of a real experience, remediating older media to achieve immediacy.

 Bolter and Grusin identified three ways remediation can function.
 The first way is remediation as mediation of mediation, where the new media annotates, comments, reproduces and replaces another form of media.
 It implies that every medium needs another in order to function as media.
 The second way is remediation as inseparability of mediation from reality, which means that all media remediates not only other media but also the relationship between humans and reality.
 The last way is remediation as a reform, that is, that remediation seeks to rehabilitate other media (p.55).

-It is expect that the new medium improves upon the flaws of the preceding media, assuming transparent immediacy at the same time as it absorbs and hypermediates older media.
+It is expected that the new medium improves upon the flaws of the preceding media, assuming transparent immediacy at the same time as it absorbs and hypermediates older media.
 However, according to Dobson (2006), the presence of the previous media cannot be totally effaced and the transparency depends on different degrees of immediacy and hypermediacy (p.4), which also leads to the fact that remediation is not exclusive to newer media, and older media can also borrow and use strategies applied by new media.

 If we look at new mobile digital technology, we see that it is not just a technical apparatus to facilitate access to the internet or communication between people.
-It becomes more than that when both actors, producers and consumers push and stretch the initial purpose of these devices.
+It becomes more than that when both actors, producers, and consumers push and stretch the initial purpose of these devices.
 The features present in digital mobile technology creates new opportunities for those actors, remediating older media to a new mobile medium.

 Three functions identified by Bolter and Grusin are present in tablet usage.
 First, tablets mediate the media before it, mainly the web and print.
 For example, tablets reproduce web content refashioning the presentation on the screen.
 Second, because the very act of experiencing media is an act of mediation, tablets as real physical products remediate reality as well.
 Moreover, the use of TUI seeks to bridge the digital and the real, remediating the relationship between human and machine.
-Finally, by trying remediate books for example, tablets also seek to reform and bring back an older form of media.
+Finally, by trying to remediate books, for example, tablets also seek to reform and bring back an older form of media.

-TUI is one of the features to study in order to explorer how content once belonged to print medium has been reformed and refashioned by tablets.
+TUI is one of the features to study in order to explore how content once belonged to print medium has been reformed and refashioned by tablets.
 By allowing direct manipulation on the screen, tablets mimic reality by delivering the authentic feel of a real object.
 The pages in a book, for example, turn by the swipe of a finger.
 The user can touch and drag a page’s corner to turn it, showing the next page under the current one.
-Touch features allow users to highlight text and make annotations on the page, hypermediating the act of commenting in the content.
+Touch features allow users to highlight text and make annotations on the page, hypermediating the act of commenting on the content.

 Wired Magazine – Print to Tablet

 Wired Magazine launched its tablet version for iPad in May 2010, presenting how the editorial industry envisions the future of magazines.
 I used the March 2012 edition (Figure 1) in both print and tablet version, to compare content and see how Wired explored the tangible capabilities of the iPad.
 The digital edition for tablets differed from the web version by preserving the graphic design concepts present in the print version.
 On the web, the magazine acts like a blog, with every story on a separate page linked by hyperlink without any linearity.
-Unlike the web version which is updated every day, the content on the tablet edition is the same as the print, enclosured in a monthly issue with exclusive interactive extras.
+Unlike the web version which is updated every day, the content on the tablet edition is the same as the print, enclosed in a monthly issue with exclusive interactive extras.

-On the cover page an animation calls viewers attention to the main stories in the issue.
+On the cover page, an animation calls viewers attention to the main stories in the issue.
 When the animation finishes, it reveals a scrollable index at the bottom of the cover with highlighted stories where the user can slide his fingers horizontally to show other stories.
 The cover is also vertical scrollable, revealing the full issue index.
 With just a touch, the user can jump to the selected article without flipping any pages.
 In the print version, the index is spread through pages 9 to 11 after four full-page advertisements.

 Where some e-readers (e.g. iBooks) try to mimic the feel of turning a page, Wired Magazine responds to a swipe action to move to the next page.
-A horizontal swipe brings the next story; a vertical swipe shows the next page in the article, if there is one.
-Two navigation tools are available in the tablet version: a simple index of all stories with a representative image of the main page, title and section, and a complete summary with a full (multi) page preview of each story, title, section, author and tags.
+A horizontal swipe brings the next story; a vertical swipe shows the next page in the article if there is one.
+Two navigation tools are available in the tablet version: a simple index of all stories with a representative image of the main page, title, and section, and a complete summary with a full (multi) page preview of each story, title, section, author, and tags.
 Again, with just a touch, the selected article opens.

 Using the accelerometer, the tablet version is capable of rotating page views.
 Users can read from either a portrait or landscape orientation (Figure 2).
 All the content presented on the screen adjusts to the new orientation.
 Advertisers can take advantage of this feature to show different versions of an advertisement (e.g. Cosmopolitan Ad – page 21 in print version).